 It is important that your resident agreement is signed and understood before you move into your new aged care home and should be completed within 21 days of accepting a place in the home.

 We want you to have complete peace of mind when you sign the document.
-If you are unsure about anything the Facility Manager will be able to answer any of your questions.
+If you are unsure about anything the General Manager will be able to answer any of your questions.

 What if I change my mind once I have signed the resident agreement?